 Any Modification Loss Amount allocated to a Class of Reference Tranche corresponding to an outstanding Class of Notes will result in a corresponding reduction in the Interest Payment Amount and/or Class Principal Balance of such Class of Notes.
-Certain Classes of Notes (and any related MACR Notes) will be allocated Modification Loss Amounts to reduce their Interest Payment Amounts immediately after the allocation of Modification Loss Amounts to reduce the Interest Payment Amounts of the Class of Notes (and any related MACR Notes) immediately subordinate to them and before the allocation of Modification Loss Amounts to reduce the Class Principal Balance of the Class of Notes (and any related MACR Notes) immediately subordinate to them.
-To the extent that Modification Events result in a Modification Loss Amount, such Modification Loss Amount will be allocated in the order of priority described in "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Modification Loss Amount."
+Certain Classes of Notes (and any related MACR Notes) will be allocated

+Modification Loss Amounts to reduce their Interest Payment Amounts immediately after the allocation of Modification Loss Amounts to reduce the Interest Payment Amounts of the Class of Notes (and any related MACR Notes) immediately subordinate to them and before the allocation of Modification Loss Amounts to reduce the Class Principal Balance of the Class of Notes (and any related MACR Notes) immediately subordinate to them.
+To the extent that Modification Events result in a Modification Loss Amount, such Modification Loss Amount will be allocated in the order of priority described in "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Modification Loss Amount".
+See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Modification Loss Amount."